-5 Similar effects have been found for charitable donations (Frey and Meier 2004, Martin and Randal 2008) and tax compliance.
-Ashraf et al. (2014a) by contrast find that social comparisons in the workplace lead to a negative impact on productivity; workers would rather exert low effort in order to not learn about their true underlying ability.
+6Similar effects have been found for charitable donations (Frey & Meier 2004, Martin & Randal 2008) and tax compliance.
+Ashraf et al. (2014b), by contrast, find that social comparisons in the workplace lead to a negative impact on productivity; workers would rather exert low effort in order to avoid learning about their true underlying ability.

-4 Understanding Social Pressure
+4.1.
+Mechanisms Underlying Social Pressure